d2l-ai/d2l-en/chapter_deep-learning-basics/kaggle-house-price.md

 ## Accessing and Reading Data Sets

-The competition data is separated into traiing and test set.
+The competition data is separated into training and test sets.
 Each record includes the property values of the house and attributes such as street type, year of construction, roof type, basement condition.
 The data includes multiple datatypes, including integers (year of construction), discrete labels (roof type), floating point numbers, etc.; Some data is missing and is thus labeled 'na'.
 The price of each house, namely the label, is only included in the training data set (it's a competition after all).
 The 'Data' tab on the competition tab has links to download the data.

 We will read and process the data using `pandas`, an [efficient data analysis toolkit](http://pandas.pydata.org/pandas-docs/stable/).
 Make sure you have `pandas` installed for the experiments in this section.